lambdaclass/noir_backend_using_gnark/README.md

 This module is needed because Noir's backend has to be written in Rust and we want to develop one using gnark which is written in Go.

-This Rust module is basically in charge of implementing the trait `Backend` for a given type which we've named `Gnark` which represents our backend and of translating ACIR into something useful.
+This Rust module is basically in charge of implementing the trait `Backend` for a given type which we've named `Gnark` which represents our backend and of mapping ACIR into an R1CS-friendly data structure.
 Even though gnark supports several proving systems (like Plonk and Groth16) this wrapper will translate ACIR into R1CS.
-In the future, more proving systems can be easily supported (we are already planning on supporting Plonk).
+In the future, more proving systems can be easily supported (we are already planning on supporting Plonk.
+By this I mean that, a C++ Plonk implementation is already supported as a backend for Noir, but gnark's Plonk implementation isn't).

 The first part is not so difficult.
 We just followed the other Noir backends' structure (see [Arkwork's Marlin's](https://github.com/noir-lang/marlin_arkworks_backend/tree/master/src) and [Aztec's Plonk's](https://github.com/noir-lang/aztec_backend/tree/master/barretenberg_static_lib/src)).